Grand Hotel (1932) Director: Edmund Goulding

 “Always the same.
 People come.
 People go.
 Nothing ever happens.”

 The wunderkind of MGM, Irving Thalberg, could seemingly do no wrong.
-The Best Picture winner in 1932, Grand Hotel offers a wonderfully glamorous film released by MGM, a winner of the Academy Award for Best Picture for 1932.
-It is one of the only films to win Best Picture without being nominated in another category.
-The film boasts an all-star cast with Greta Garbo as the dancer, John Barrymore, Joan Crawford, Wallace Beery, John Barrymore, and Lionel Barrymore -“the greatest cast ever assembled.”
+The Best Picture winner in 1932, Grand Hotel offers a wonderfully glamorous film released by MGM, a winner of the Academy Award for Best Picture in 1932.
+It is one of the only films to win Best Picture without being nominated in any other category.
+The film boasts an all-star cast with Greta Garbo as the dancer, John Barrymore, Joan Crawford, Wallace Beery, John Barrymore, and Lionel Barrymore -popular dubbed “the greatest cast ever assembled.”
 Director Edmund Goulding acquired the nickname “Lion Tamer” for his ability to deal with many temperamental Hollywood stars, as in Grand Hotel.
 The film was the brainchild of legendary MGM producer, Irving Thalberg.

-William A. Drake’s screenplay was based on his own play adaptation of author/playwright a 1929 best-selling novel “Menschen im Hotel” (translated ‘People at the Hotel’) by Vicki Baum, a former Berlin hotel chambermaid.
+William A. Drake’s screenplay was based on his own play adaptation of a 1929 best-selling novel “Menschen im Hotel” (translated ‘People at the Hotel’) by Vicki Baum, a former Berlin hotel chambermaid.
 MGM purchased the movie rights for $35,000.
-The film premiered at Grauman’s Chinese Theatre in Los Angeles to much fanfare.
+The film premiered at Grauman’s Chinese Theatre in Los Angeles amid much fanfare.